 Barbados: December 2017

-In partnership with World Pediatric Project, NSF ended the year strong with a Direct Mission Trip to Bridgetown, Barbados.
+In partnership with World Pediatric Project, NSF ended the year strong with an NSF directed mission trip to Bridgetown, Barbados.
 The team performed eight adolescent idiopathic scoliosis surgeries at Queen Elizabeth Hospital (QEH), in Bridgetown, Barbados.
 The team was led by Steve Hwang, MD and Andrew Vivas, MD, with the help of Kevin Moroney, product manager, Heather Greenburg, neurophysiologist, and NSF teammates Jamie Hagan and Nic Didier.

 Janine is a 19-year old from Barbados, with an unwavering passion for life.
 Four years ago, she was diagnosed with scoliosis and has been confined to wearing a brace 23-hours a day.
 Through it all, Janine remained committed to living her life to the fullest.
 Last year, she won a prestigious honor of serving as an ambassador for her parish, and spent the year focusing on improving agriculture within her community as a way to better her nation.